 QR-code payments were a clear alternative to NFC.
 Many consumers and merchants found QR codes - the two-dimensional "matrix" bar codes that smartphones can scan to obtain additional information about a product - appealing because all they needed were phones capable of reading the codes.
 EMVCo kept pushing NFC, however, until issuers in Asia pressured card companies to support QR codes.
-EMVCo eventually released two QR code standards in July 2017, one for a "consumerpresented" mode and the other for a "merchantpresented" mode.
+EMVCo eventually released two QR code

-In the QR Code consumer-presented mode, the funding account can only be attached to "credentials associated with their EMV card previously provisioned to their device."29 In other words, the QR code can only be generated from EMVCo payment cards.
+In the QR Code consumer-presented mode, the funding account can only be attached to "credentials associated with their EMV card previously provisioned to their device."
+In other words, the QR code can only be generated from EMVCo payment cards.
 There is no support for any other type of payment instrument such as bank routing and account numbers or private label cards.
 The specification also assumes that all transactions are processed through the card companies' networks, just as if they were NFC-initiated at the point of sale.
 By doing so, the QR code consumer-presented standard blocked potential new competitors and technologies from entering the market.

 The QR Code merchant-presented mode erects hurdles against competition as well.
-That mode provides several fields to enter merchants' accounts, which can be in different formats based on the card company or the merchant's "acquiring" bank that processes payments.^{‡,30} This standard falls in line with EMVCo's pattern of driving all transactions to be processed through the card companies' networks and obstructing the possibility of these transactions to be processed through alternative payment networks such as clearing houses or unaffiliated debit networks.
+That mode provides several fields to enter merchants' accounts, which can be in different formats based on the card company or the merchant's "acquiring" bank that processes payments. ^{‡,30} This standard falls in line with EMVCo's pattern of driving all transactions to be processed through the card companies' networks and obstructing the possibility of these transactions to be processed through alternative payment networks such as clearing houses or unaffiliated debit networks.